rmarinov045/blog-microservices/README.md

 ## How to run:

-1. Make sure you have scaffold installed
+1. Make sure you have scaffold, docker and kubernetes installed
 2. Run `scaffold dev`

 ## Services: